BIO

 Solo recordings include James Newton's "Dos Danzas para harp" (Manual of Life) and Robert Carl's "Splectra".

 Alison is harp faculty at California Institute of the Arts (CalArts), Pasadena City College, Occidental College (OXY) and Pomona College.
 Additionally, she teaches Music Appreciation at Pasadena City College and maintains a private harp studio.
+A complimentary trial lesson is available for prospective college students considering an institution where she is on faculty.

 She has been an outreach artist throughout Southern California for institutions such as USC, Southwest Chamber Music, and MUSE/IQUE.

 Alison was born and raised in Kennewick, WA.
 She began musical studies at age 3 with Suzuki piano.
-Her freshman year of high school, Alison fell in love with the harp after seeing a classmate perform in the school talent show and begged her parents for lessons.
+Her freshman year of high school, Alison fell in love with the harp after seeing a classmate perform in the school talent show and asked her parents for lessons.
 Early studies included driving to Portland, OR to study with Denise Fujikawa.

 Alison received her Bachelor of Music degree from the University of Oregon (magna cum laude) where she studied harp with Sally Maxwell and Laura Zaerr.
 Alison earned her Masters and Doctorate of Musical Arts degree in harp performance from the USC Thornton School of Music, where she studied with JoAnn Turovsky.